 Six issues to consider when remodeling

-Remodeling still has its challenges, however.
+Remodeling has its challenges, however.
 The stress and work involved in managing contractors to achieve your vision can be overwhelming.

 Over-capitalization is an additional issue to ponder.
 If you spend $80,000-plus on a major remodel, you risk investing more in the property than it’s worth.
 Having the best house in the worst street is not a super-smart play.